-HP ThinPro 7.0
+HP ThinPro 7.1

-© Copyright 2018 HP Development Company,
+© Copyright 2019 HP Development Company, L.P.

 Citrix and XenDesktop are trademarks of Citrix Systems, Inc. and/or one or more of its subsidiaries, and may be registered in the United States Patent and Trademark Office and in other countries.
-Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
+Linux is the registered trademark of Linus Torvalds in the U.S. and other countries.
 Microsoft, Windows, Windows Vista, and Windows Server are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
 UNIX is a registered trademark of The Open Group.
 VMware and Horizon View are registered trademarks or trademarks of VMware, Inc. in the United States and/or other jurisdictions.
+AMD and ATI are trademarks of Advanced Micro Devices, Inc. NVIDIA is a registered trademark of NVIDIA Corporation in the U.S. and other countries.